paraita/ns-watcher/README.md

 ```

 Adding such a file to the watch-folder will create the node source in the RM.
-Removing that file will also remove the node souce from the RM.
+Removing that file will also remove the node source from the RM.

+Run a `python `